 A few weeks later, Ms. Sneed again stood in front of her class.
 “Now that you’ve read your biographies, it’s time to list important events in the person’s life.”
 She distributed a page with “Ten Events” typed at the top.

 “Do we have to fill in all ten?” asked a girl with white glasses.

 “Yep.
 You’ll need a complete set of events in order to write your monologue.”

 A few days later, the students were ready to begin their monologues.
 Ms. Sneed displayed an example.
-“Let me give you a few pointers,” she said.
+“Let me give you a few wax museum project ideas,” she said.
 “First, greet the audience the way the person was.
 Then introduce yourself as that person.
 Tell about the person’s life using first person perspective.
 It should be relatively easy.
 Just tell about the ten events you listed previously.
 Be sure to explain adversity in the person’s life, as well as their contributions.
 Remember to use transitions to make the sequence flow.
 Finally, wrap up with a conclusion.
 But not the person’s death.
 After all, you’re still up there talking…”